AshisRaj/cucelastic-maven-plugin/README.md

 # Real-time reporting of cucumber tests to Elastic Search

-## Elasticsearch and Kibana for Cucumber Reports
+## Elastic Search and Kibana for Cucumber Reports

 ### Journey and Idea
 Very recently, I started learning and doing hands-on on Cucumber in Java and wrote my first Cucumber+TestNG+Selenium Automation Test Framework.
 I used a couple of third party reporting plugins to generate detailed HTML reports website containing single and/or many web pages.
 Though I liked the reports and found them useful, yet I needed a better and unified overview of the results which is UI agnostic.